 NUP188 (Nucleoporin 188) is a Protein Coding gene.
-Diseases associated with NUP188 include Heart Disease and Renpenning Syndrome 1.
-Among its related pathways are Metabolism of proteins and HIV Life Cycle.
+Diseases associated with NUP188 include Sandestig-Stefanova Syndrome and Heart Disease.
+Among its related pathways are Cell Cycle, Mitotic and Transport of the SLBP independent Mature mRNA.
 Gene Ontology (GO) annotations related to this gene include binding.
 An important paralog of this gene is ENSG00000251184.

 UniProtKB/Swiss-Prot Summary for NUP188 Gene